Montana Labor Laws Guide

 Public employees can use their sick leave to attend the funeral of a member of their immediate family.

-Private Montana employers are not required to provide vacation or holiday leave, unless otherwise specified in their contractual agreement with the employee.
+Vacation and holiday leave — private Montana employers aren’t required to provide vacation or holiday leave unless otherwise specified in the employment contract.

-Full-time State employees earn unpaid annual vacation leave credit from the first day of their employment.
-Employees are qualified for paid vacation leave after 6 months of employment.
+Full-time state employees earn unpaid annual vacation leave credit from the first day of their employment.

 Public employees in the executive branch may be eligible for up to 15 days in a calendar year of paid leave to participate in American Red Cross disaster relief services.